Scrnify blog

 Documentation screenshots should show the fully loaded state of your UI.
 The waitUntil parameter helps ensure this:

-params.append('waitUntil', 'networkIdle'); // Wait until network is idle
+params.append('waitUntil', 'networkIdle') // Wait until network is idle

 Other useful values include: